dobromir-hristov/vuecommunity/docs/guide/learning/faq.md

 ## Toolchain

-### When and why should I use vue-cli
+### When and why should I use Vue CLI

+Vue CLI can save you hours of configuration, before you even start a project.
+It comes with Webpack pre-configured for bundling Vue apps.
+This means developers can focus on building the app it self, rather then configuring build processes.

+You can use Vue CLI from the beginning, when you are just starting out with Vue, as it will not interfere with the learning process.

 ### Are there alternatives to Vue CLI

 Yes!
 You are not tied to Vue CLI, you can roll with your own build setup or read about one of the alternates covered on our [Build Tools](../ecosystem/build-tools.md) page.

-### Can I bundle Vue plugins with VueCLI
+### Can I bundle Vue plugins with Vue CLI

 You can!
-VueCLI can be put into library build mode, excluding specific modules from the build and doing optimisations.
+Vue CLI can be put into library build mode, excluding specific modules from the build and doing optimisations.

 #### Useful Resources